badal-io/setup-new-computer-script/README.md

 # Setup a New Developer Computer
-This script will help with the quick setup and installation of tools and applications for new developers at Vendasta.
+This script will help with the quick setup and installation of tools and applications for new developers at Badal-IO.
 Tested in Mac OS 10.14 to 12.
 This script works on both Intel and M1/M2 Macs.

 You can run this script multiple times without issue.
 You can also run it on a partially set-up computer and it will only install what is missing.